digint/btrbk/README.md

 Example: local time-machine (daily snapshots)
 ---------------------------------------------

-If all you want is creating snapshots of your home directory on a regular basis:
+If all you want is to create snapshots of your home directory on a regular basis:

 /etc/btrbk/btrbk.conf: